 Rafeh started Clever Programmer to teach Python Programming via online courses.
 It has turned into a very lucrative online business, as you’re about to read.

 When Rafeh first started out, he had nothing.
 No email list.
 No website visitors.
 No revenue.
 Zilch.

 So he did what many experts recommend and started creating free content.
 His platform of choice was YouTube.
 He created dozens of videos, and they were really good.The sheer number of videos he created (well into the hundreds now) along with the quality of his content earned him early success.

-Each day, hundreds of people clicked the link below his YouTube videos to visit his website.
-Some of them joined his email list.
+Each day, hundreds of people clicked the link below his YouTube videos to visit his website, and then some of them joined his email list.
 And some of those people purchased his premium programming course.

-But the problem with relying on YouTube or other free sources of traffic is that you can’t control it.
+But the problem with relying on YouTube or other free sources of traffic is that you can only control it to a point.
 You can’t ramp it up whenever you want.